 Registered Dietitian Nutritionist

 Hannah Noland is a registered dietitian nutritionist.
 She completed her undergraduate work at The Ohio State University and went on to complete her dietetic internship at the University of Virginia.
 She is a member of the Academy of Nutrition and Dietetics as well as EDRD Pro.
 Hannah embraces working from a holistic perspective and enjoys helping people create a positive relationship with food.
 She is passionate about utilizing both intuitive eating and health at every size principles to help clients achieve recovery and improved wellness.

 Lauren May, MS

 Lauren earned her master’s degree in Clinical Mental Health Counseling from The University of North Carolina – Greensboro.
 Her previous clinical experience includes working in an outpatient behavioral health setting with adult clients diagnosed with severe substance use disorders.
 She also has worked with college students in both clinical and non-clinical settings.
 As a counselor, her goal is to empower clients to use their inherent strengths to create change.
 Lauren aims to be a wise and compassionate companion on the journey to recovery.
 She seeks to collaborate with clients to create solution-focused, targeted, individualized treatment goals.
 Her clinical interests include eating disorders, trauma, anxiety, depression, relational concerns, and spirituality.
 Lauren uses Solution-Focused therapy as well as Eye Movement Desensitization and Reprocessing (EMDR).
 Her practice is informed by Relational-Cultural Therapy (RCT), Narrative Therapy, and Dialectical Behavior Therapy (DBT).

-Supervised by Caitlin Kelly, LPC
+Supervised by Michelle Market, LPC